 Try to pair a non-fiction book with a fiction book when you are investigating a topic.
-Hooray for Fish is one of my all time favorite children’s books!
+Hooray for Fish is one of my all-time favorite children’s books!
 Andrea Beaty wrote an amazing series all about STEM!
 The books include Iggy Peck Architect, Rosie Revere Engineer, and Ada Twist Scientist.

-I have a science table in my classroom where I set up various science investigations based on our theme and student interest.
-Each investigation last about a month.
-These are my students favorite science investigations from the past few years.
+I have a science table in my classroom where I set up various scientific investigations based on our theme and student interest.
+Each investigation can last for a month or two weeks, depending on our theme.
+When you are planning for your science center, remember to create investigations across all science areas (Life Science, Physical Science, and Earth Science).
+These are my students’ favorite science investigations from the past few years.

 Color investigations are AMAZING!
 Put out red, blue, and yellow colored water and let the experimenting begin.
 Grab some paint samples, create a color wheel, create a color chart using paint samples, color books, color investigation pages, and chart the colors students make to take the color investigation to the next level!
 Get a small chalkboard easel and pose questions for students to investigate (STEM)!

 Set up a building investigation for students to explore motion, balance, and force.
 Just add blocks, photos of tall buildings, blueprint paper, vocabulary cards, an anchor chart (Parts of a Building), and post a challenge.
 Grab the All About Buildings unit HERE.